HookturnDigital/acf-custom-database-tables-docs/README.md

 ### Will existing data be migrated across to custom tables?

 We are currently working on a migration tool to handle just this.
 At present, existing data will remain in the core meta tables which the plugin will fall back to where custom table data does not exist.
 When you next save the post/object, the data will be saved to the appropriate custom tables.

-It is possible to run your own migration which loops through posts and updates the necessary fields.
-We have a boilerplate script which will get you most of the way there: https://gist.github.com/mishterk/e27f20f1f3baef139a2f37977399a229